-A History of Terror is recognised not only as the No.1 walking tour in the city, but also as one of the most unbiased, engaging and accessible insights into the conflict for visitors of nearly all ages.
+A History of Terror is recognised not only as the No.1 walking tour in the city, but also as one of the most unbiased, engaging and accessible insights into the conflict known as ‘the Troubles’ for visitors of nearly all ages.
 (We recommend the tour for ages 12+).

-It offers total locational authenticity; we will bring you to the sites of many of the most significant incidents in the history of the Troubles, such as Bloody Friday, when 23 car bombs were driven into the city, resulting in a huge loss of life.
+The tour offers total locational authenticity; we will bring you to the sites of many of the most significant incidents in the history of the Troubles, such as Bloody Friday, when 23 car bombs were driven into Belfast, resulting in a tragic loss of life.
 It is then for you to decide whether these incidents have left an invisible but indelible mark on our city.

-The tour will allow you to explore the darkest period in Belfast’s recent past and also appreciate the reconciliation and regeneration which has taken place.
+The tour will allow you to better understand Belfast’s recent past and also appreciate the reconciliation and regeneration which has taken place.
 It is honest, accurate, objective and enthralling.

 We understand this period of our history can appear hugely confusing to visitors to our city, and you may have many questions, – we guarantee our guides are capable of answering each and every one!